Summary

 London

 Coordination and oversight for DFID 5 year programme to strengthen community based DRR practices in Afghanistan, Bangladesh, India and Malawi, plus undertake advocacy initiatives in further 4 countries.
 Project operated against DFID logframe, implemented by small team of 3 with strong inter-team working to ensure continuity, learning and quality of implementation.
+Significant activities included:

 • Performance Management.
 Developed structure of partner grant reporting and accountability, with strong focus on financial management and impact effectiveness.
 Model later used for other multi country partner management programmes within Tearfund.